Copyright Troll Richard Liebowitz Drops Case After Suing On Behalf Of The Wrong Party And Trying To Swap Plaintiffs

 Why oh why do people still hire copyright troll Richard Liebowitz?
 There are just so many stories of him messing up cases and getting scolded by judges, you'd think that people would think twice.
 But then, yet another story of Liebowitz messing up comes to light.
 The latest is a real doozy.
 It involves the somewhat controversial person, Rachel Dolezal (who now goes by Nkechi Amare Diallo -- a name that has spun up plenty of controversy itself) , who made a lot of news five or so years ago when it was exposed that, despite calling herself a black woman for years, she was actually white.
 Last summer, she made some news again, when she declared on Instagram and Twitter that she was bisexual.
 I'm not entirely sure I understand why this was newsworthy, but some publications ran with it -- including Paper Magazine (though, it appears the story has since been deleted).

 Either way, in the fall, an operation called Polaris Images, represented by Liebowitz, sued Paper Mag's parent company, Enttech Media, because it had posted an image of Dolezal's Instagram post referenced above.
 According to the lawsuit, Dolezal had provided Polaris with an "exclusive licensing agreement" concerning various images of herself -- including the one in the Instagram post.
-Paper Magazine's lawyer, Robert Tauber, pointed out (among other things) that Polaris couldn't possibly be the exclusive licensee, because in posting the image to Instagram, Dolezal had granted a non-exclusive license to Instagram as well, and if you've granted a license to more than one party, you can't claim one is "exclusive" any more.
+Paper Magazine's lawyer, Robert Tauler, pointed out (among other things) that Polaris couldn't possibly be the exclusive licensee, because in posting the image to Instagram, Dolezal had granted a non-exclusive license to Instagram as well, and if you've granted a license to more than one party, you can't claim one is "exclusive" any more.

-Tauber also pointed out that the copyright in the image wasn't registered until a month after the article in question, and pointed out that it's almost certainly fair use for a news organization to show a social media post in a news story about that social media post.
+Tauler also pointed out that the copyright in the image wasn't registered until a month after the article in question, and pointed out that it's almost certainly fair use for a news organization to show a social media post in a news story about that social media post.
 Liebowitz, in typical Liebowitz fashion, responded that "the fair use defense is borderline frivolous."
 No, Richard, it's not.

 But, you know what is frivolous?
 Trying to swap plaintiffs midstream.
 But that's what Liebowitz tried to do.